Rolodophone/nea/report/report.md

 The project is divided into 3 modules: android, core and lwjgl3. android contains code specific to the Android version; lwjgl3 is code for the Windows/Linux version (libGDX uses a library called LWJGL behind the scenes); and core is for all other code that isn't specific to a platform.
 Core will be the largest module by far as it will contain pretty much the whole game. android and lwjgl3 will contain just the launcher code.

-Now I will briefly explain how my prototype works, on a high level.
+Now I will briefly explain how my prototype works, on a high level, using the most important core code.
 See Documented Design/Entity-component-system Pattern for a detailed explanation of entities, components and systems.

 ```kotlin
 // add entities